lisaychuang/JavaScript30/readme.md

 * Wes noted that if you are using the [`transition` property](https://www.w3schools.com/cssref/css3_pr_transition.asp) in CSS, using `setTimeout` in your JS may result in transitions becoming out of sync.
 For this reason, Wes attaches a listener on the `transitionend` event

-* A timeout may also take longer to fire than anticipatd, caused by browser throttling and code execution sequence on single thread apps.
+* A timeout may also take longer to fire than anticipated, caused by browser throttling and code execution sequence on single thread apps.
 [Read more about these potential delays here.](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout)

 ### [`transitionend`](https://developer.mozilla.org/en-US/docs/Web/Events/transitionend)
 The `transitionend` event is fired when a CSS transition has completed.
 In the case where a transition is removed before completion, such as if the `transition-property` is removed or `display` is set to "none", then the event will not be generated.